 lean on me

 Well, not me.
 Lean on God.
-I will pray for any of you – just ask!
+I will pray for you – just ask!
 God will be the one answering prayers, though.

 Cast your anxiety on Him because He cares for you.
 (1 Peter 5:7)